-Number and percent of participant service plans that were updated when the participant's needs changed.
-Numerator = Number of participant service plans that were updated when the participant's needs changed.
-Denominator = Number of service plans requiring revision due to an identified change in need.
+Number and percent of participant service plans that were updated when the participants' needs changed.
+Numerator = Number of participant service plans that were updated when the participants' needs changed.
+Denominator = Number of service plans reviewed with an identified change in need